-- ST1 Total Number of Positions at Library Total number of positions at the library, filled or not filled.
+ST1 Total Number of Positions at Library - Total number of positions at the library, filled or not filled.
 If not filled the position must be funded and ready to be filled within a reasonable amount of time.
-This is a calculated field from the information YOU entered above. - ST2 Total Number of Hours Worked per Week by All Staff Total number of hours worked per average week by all employees.
+This is a calculated field from the information YOU entered above.

+ST2 Total Number of Hours Worked per Week by All Staff - Total number of hours worked per average week by all employees.
 Report the total number of people in each funded position, as of the most recent July 1st, including custodians on the library's payroll.
 Include vacant positions.
 Exclude frozen positions.
 Report one person per position, unless the position is shared, or a person holds more than one position.
-This is a calculated field from the information YOU entered above. - ST3 Total Number of Vacancies Total number of vacant positions as of July 1.
-This is a calculated field from the information YOU entered above. - ST12 Number of staff working 35 hours or more per week Number of persons working 35 hours or more per week, excluding vacancies and frozen positions. - ST13 Number of staff working fewer than 35 hours per week Number of persons working fewer than 35 hours per week, excluding vacancies and frozen positions. - ST14 Total number of hours worked in a normal week by library director, assistant director, and librarians, all of whom hold an MLS.
-Total number of hours worked in a normal week by library director, assistant director, and librarians, all of whom hold an MLS.
+This is a calculated field from the information YOU entered above.

+ST3 Total Number of Vacancies - Total number of vacant positions as of July 1.
+This is a calculated field from the information YOU entered above.

+ST12 Number of staff working 35 hours or more per week - Number of persons working 35 hours or more per week, excluding vacancies and frozen positions.

+ST13 Number of staff working fewer than 35 hours per week - Number of persons working fewer than 35 hours per week, excluding vacancies and frozen positions.

+ST14 Total number of hours worked in a normal week by library director, assistant director, and librarians, all of whom hold an MLS. - Total number of hours worked in a normal week by library director, assistant director, and librarians, all of whom hold an MLS.
 Do not include employees in these categories who do not hold an MLS.
-Do not include "support staff", "non-professional staff" or "non-librarians" who hold an MLS. - ST15 Director's Actual Annual Salary Director's actual annual salary as of July 1st.
+Do not include "support staff", "non-professional staff" or "non-librarians" who hold an MLS.

+ST15 Director's Actual Annual Salary - Director's actual annual salary as of July 1st (current fiscal year salary).
 If the Director is under contract, this would be the contracted amount.
-Do not include any stipend benefits such as longevity pay or education bonus. - ST16 Other Librarian Job Title Write in the title(s) of "Other Librarians" if you reported those positions above. - ST17 Other Staff Job Title Write in the title(s) of "Other Staff" if you reported those positions above. - ST100 ALA-MLS FTE for those holding MLS Please check ST14 (Total hours worked per avg. week by librarians (including director) with an MLS) on Staff Totals Page.
-THIS IS A FEDERAL QUESTIONS AND ID BASED ON 40 HOURS PER WEEK NOT 35 HOURS. - ST110 Total Paid Employees FTE for all employees Please check hours worked by staff members on the Position Salaries and Staff Education Page.
-THIS IS A FEDERAL QUESTIONS AND ID BASED ON 40 HOURS PER WEEK NOT 35 HOURS.
+Do not include any stipend benefits such as longevity pay or education bonus.

+ST16 Other Librarian Job Title - Write in the title(s) of "Other Librarians" if you reported those positions above.
+These should include titles not associated with traditional librarian roles.

+ST17 Other Staff Job Title - Write in the title(s) of "Other Staff" if you reported those positions above.
+These should include titles not associated with traditional library staff roles.

+ST100 ALA-MLS - FTE for those holding MLS Please check ST14 (Total hours worked per avg. week by librarians (including director) with an MLS) on Staff Totals Page.
+THIS IS A FEDERAL QUESTIONS AND IS BASED ON 40 HOURS PER WEEK NOT 35 HOURS.

+ST110 Total Paid Employees - FTE for all employees - Please check hours worked by staff members on the Position Salaries and Staff Education Page.
+THIS IS A FEDERAL QUESTIONS AND IS BASED ON 40 HOURS PER WEEK NOT 35 HOURS.

-HOLDINGS INFORMATION AS OF 6/30/2022
+HOLDINGS INFORMATION AS OF 6/30/2023

-NEW-There is no longer a separate section for Combined YA and Adult Holdings.
+There is no longer a separate section for Combined YA and Adult Holdings.
 If you cannot separate data, please report the combined data in the Adult section.